fireship-io/fireship.io/hugo/content/snippets/rxjs-switchmap.md

 // Logs response from the API
 {{< /highlight >}}

 Notice how we only need to subscribe to the `boats$` Observable.
-It will automatically subscribe to the `$user`, then use the emitted userID to cretate the final observable of boats.
+It will automatically subscribe to the `$user`, then use the emitted userID to create the final observable of boats.